1989 Australian Capital Territory election

-The 1989 Australian Capital Territory election was held on 4 March 1989 to elect the 1st Australian Capital Territory Legislative Assembly.
+An election was held on 4 March 1989 to elect the first Australian Capital Territory Legislative Assembly.
 This was the first direct election by voters in the Australian Capital Territory (ACT) for their power legislative body.

 The Labor Party, led by Rosemary Follett, and the Liberal Party, led by Trevor Kaine, were the main challengers.
 Candidates were elected to fill seats using modified d'Hondt electoral system for a multi-member single (at-large) constituency.

 The result was a hung parliament.
-However, Labor, with the largest representation in the 17-member unicameral Assembly, formed Government with the support of various non-aligned minor parties.
-Follett was elected the first Chief Minister at the first sitting of the first Assembly on 11 May 1989.
+However, Labor, with the largest representation in the 17 member unicameral Assembly, formed government with the support of various non-aligned minor parties.
+Follett was elected the first Chief Minister at the first sitting of the Assembly on 11 May 1989.